 The Netherlands welcomes and supports international entrepreneurs who are interested in bringing their established business and industry expertise to the Maastricht Region.
 The regulations are also accommodating for starters taking their first steps into entrepreneurship.
 For both seasoned businesspeople and tenacious first-timers, Expat Centre Maastricht Region is equipped to provide expert advice and facilitate the information and advice required when starting a business whether it be big, medium or small.

-The Netherlands has implemented regulations that enable ambitious international talent from non-EU/EEA countries to apply for a temporary residence permit for the Netherlands.
-This provides applicants with one year to launch an innovative business.
+The Netherlands has implemented regulations that enable ambitious international talent from non-European Union (EU) / European Economic Area (EEA) Member States to apply for a temporary residence permit for the Netherlands for foreign start-ups.
+This provides applicants with 1 year to launch an innovative business.
 In order to apply for the residence permit the start-up must be guided by an experienced mentor (facilitator) based in the Netherlands.

 The following conditions apply for the foreign start-up residence permit:

 - The applicant must have sufficient funds to live independently in the Netherlands;

 - The start-up must provide an innovative product or service;